Series in Arkouda¶

 - Parameters:

-ascending (bool, default=True) – Whether to sort the index in ascending (default) or descending order.
+bool) – Whether to sort the index in ascending (default) or descending order.
+Defaults to True.- Returns:

 A new Series sorted by index.